 You should receive your report(s) within about 2 weeks.

 Step 5: Review your reports

 Once you have your reports, you’ll want to review them for any errors or signs of suspicious activity.
 This might include;

 • Accounts listed as late but that you have been paying on time

 Step 6: Report any errors or issues

 If you do notice anything that seems wrong your suspicious, you’ll want to report it right away.
-You can do so through the FICO website or you can report directly to the particular credit agency that’s reporting the error.
+You can submit a dispute with the particular credit agency that’s reporting the error.
 Here are the actual links you would use to make a dispute.

 If you’ve made it this far, way to go!
 But you’re not quite done.
-You’ll want to be sure to periodically check your reports over time because things can change, so set some calendar reminders and stay on it.
+You’ll want to be sure to periodically check your reports in case any new issues crops up.
+So set some calendar reminders and stay on it.
 Once you’ve worked hard to build your credit, you want to keep it strong.